varabyte/kobweb/README.md

 * Follow me on Mastodon: [@bitspittle@fosstodon.org](https://fosstodon.org/@bitspittle)
 * You can send direct queries to [my email](mailto:bitspittle@gmail.com)

+If you're comfortable with it, using Discord is recommended, because there's a growing community of users in there who can offer help even when I'm not around.

 # Filing issues and leaving feedback

 It is still early days, and while we believe we've proven the feasibility of this approach at this point, there's still